kmaid/alexa-google-tv/README.md

 # Installation

 To be written.
-There are issues with making this as reusable as possible. stack.env specfically.
+There are issues with making this as reusable as possible. stack.env specifically.

 # FAQ